f3-factory/F3com-data/views-and-templates/main.md

 <p>Welcome, and thanks for joining {{ @site }}!</p>
 ```

 Save the above e-mail template as welcome.txt.
-The associated F3 code would be:-
+The associated F3 code would be:

 ``` php
 $f3->set('from','<no-reply@mysite.com>');